What To Do If Stopped by the Police While Legally Carrying a Firearm

 Officers are getting more used to armed citizens with permits.
 In spite of a few well-known tragedies, there are literally millions of traffic stops a year that end with zero risk to anyone involved.
 Make sure you know the laws for the state you are in or traveling through.

 Stay calm, be polite, and ask yourself what you would want the occupants to do if you were a police officer.
-If you are looking for any of our current courses click here or our membership fees please click here.
+If you are looking for any of our current courses click here or our membership benefits please click here.

 Schedule a Tour